jrouly/research-questions/README.md

     $ python manage.py collectstatic

+### Setting up the database

+The database is one of the most important parts of this application.
+Without a database backend, no user data could be stored.
+By default, this application is configured to use a MySQL or MariaDB backend, but any standard database software can be used as a replacement.
+Make sure you've set the credentials correctly in the `secret.py` file.

+Begin by synchronizing the database.

+    $ python manage.py syncdb

+Then migrate the website schema.

+    $ python manage.py migrate website

 ### Starting the test server

 Now that your environment is configured, you can test out the Django test